morphic-bio/call_features/README.md

   --tau 0.8 --delta 0.4 --gamma 0.9 --floor 12
 ```

-If there are more HTOs than 4 the EM option is possible and may give more coverage - basic command is given but look at scripts/runAssignEm.sh for more extensive parameters
+If there are more HTOs than 4 the EM option is possible and may give more coverage – see `scripts/runCallEm.sh` for a more extensive, tuned example.

 ```bash
 call_features \